 and dark wheat bread and cut into smaller sandwiches for easy pickup.
 Serve with grapes and apples.

 Buttery toffee adds a delicious flavor to these chewy oatmeal cookies.

 Mango chutney is the secret ingredient that makes these deviled eggs so irresistible.
 Snip and arrange chives for a fun garnish.

-Blue Cheese Ranch Dip requires only four ingredients and five minutes prep time.
-Serve it with carrot and celery sticks, sturdy
+This dip requires only four ingredients and five minutes prep time.
+Serve it with carrot and celery sticks, sturdy potato

 Round out your meal with this classic mixture of potatoes, eggs, mayo (Duke’s of course!), and spicy mustard.
 Make the recipe